First of all I would like to thank you.

 Here is my big secret in all this.

-The reason why my advice works in case interviews is because I simply look at what works with clients and then suggest you do the same thing with interviewers.
+The reason why my advice works in case interviews is that I simply look at what works with clients and then suggest you do the same thing with interviewers.

 That's the secret.
 That's it.